RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 - Advent of Cyber 3 2019, Day 11, Networking.md

 <h3 align="left"> $$\textcolor{#f00c17}{\textnormal{Answer the questions below}}$$ </h3>

-> 1.1. <em>You decided that the first step would be to check the running services on 10.10.238.97.
-You resort to yesterday’s tool, Nmap.<br>Knowing that 10.10.238.97 is a MS Windows system, you expect it to not respond to ping probes by default; therefore, you need to add -Pn to your nmap command to perform the scan. <br>This instructs Nmap to skip pinging the target to see if the host is reachable.
+> 1.1. <em>You decided that the first step would be to check the running services on <code>10.10.238.97</code>.
+You resort to yesterday’s tool, Nmap.<br>Knowing that <code>10.10.238.97</code> is a MS Windows system, you expect it to not respond to ping probes by default; therefore, you need to add <code>-Pn</code> to your <code>nmap</code> command to perform the scan. <br>This instructs Nmap to skip pinging the target to see if the host is reachable.
 Without this option, Nmap will assume the target host is offline and not proceed with scanning.<br>There is an open port related to MS SQL Server accessible over the network.
 What is the port number?</em>
 <a id='1.1'></a>
 >> <code><strong>________</strong></code><br><br>

 <br>

 <p>Knowing the MS SQL Server is running and accessible over the network, we want to check if our username and password are still valid.
-Using the AttackBox terminal, we will use the command sqsh (pronounced skwish), an interactive database shell.<br>
+Using the AttackBox terminal, we will use the command <code>sqsh</code> (pronounced skwish), an interactive database shell.<br>

 A simple syntax would be sqsh -S server -U username -P password, where:<br>

-- -S server is used to specify the server, for example -S 10.10.238.97<br>
+- <code>-S server</code> is used to specify the server, for example <code>-S 10.10.238.97</code><br>
-- -U username is used to provide the username; for example, -U sa is the username that we have enabled.<br>
+- <code>-U username</code> is used to provide the username; for example, <code>U sa</code> is the username that we have enabled.<br>
-- -P password lets us specify the password.<br><br>
+- <code>-P password</code> lets us specify the password.<br><br>
-Let’s try to run, sqsh -S 10.10.238.97 -U sa -P t7uLKzddQzVjVFJp</p>
+Let’s try to run, <code>sqsh -S 10.10.238.97 -U sa -P t7uLKzddQzVjVFJp</code<</p>

 > 1.2. <em>If the connection is successful, you will get a prompt.
 What is the prompt that you have received? </em><a id='1.2'></a>